Installation

 keyword should be a Dict

-mapping environment variables to values.
+which maps environment variables to values.

 To prevent IJulia from installing a default kernel when the package is built, define the IJULIA_NODEFAULTKERNEL

-environment variable before adding/building IJulia.
+environment variable before adding or building IJulia.

 branch of the IJulia package: